Pokémon Ultra Sun and Ultra Moon

-As with previous installments, the games follow the journey of a young Pokémon trainer, taking place in the Alola region — based on Hawaii.
+As with previous installments, the games follow the journey of a young Pokémon Trainer, taking place in the Alola region — based on Hawaii.
 Differences from Sun and Moon include an alternate storyline and new gameplay features, characters, Pokémon, and Pokémon forms, including new forms of the legendary Pokémon Necrozma as version mascots.

 The games received generally positive reception, with critics praising the additional features included over Sun and Moon, although some criticized it for being too similar for a majority of the story.
-By the end of 2018, Ultra Sun and Ultra Moon had sold over eight million copies worldwide.
+As of 30 September 2024, a combined total of 9.23 million copies have been sold worldwide, ranking them as the ninth-best-selling Nintendo 3DS titles of all time.

 Gameplay

 Similar to previous games in the series, Pokémon Ultra Sun and Ultra Moon are role-playing video games with adventure elements.
 While set in an alternate version of the Alola region, the mechanics and graphics remain largely the same as Pokémon Sun and Moon, with the primary differences being its modified storyline now including the Ultra Recon Squad.
-The player character designs are also different, though they remain customizable.
+The player character designs are also different, though they remain customisable.
 "Global Missions", where players across the world work towards a collective goal, also make a return.

 New features

-Ultra Sun and Ultra Moon introduce new Ultra Beasts: Stakataka, Blacephalon, Poipole and its evolution, Naganadel.
-In addition, there are new forms for the legendary Pokémon Necrozma, dubbed "Dusk Mane" and "Dawn Wings" forms, which are achieved by absorbing the legendary Pokémon Solgaleo and Lunala, respectively; it is conceptually similar to Black and White Kyurem from Black 2 and White 2 and Lusamine's mutated form from the original Sun and Moon.
+Ultra Sun and Ultra Moon introduce some new Ultra Beasts: Stakataka, Blacephalon, Poipole and its evolution, Naganadel.
+In addition, there are new forms for the legendary Pokémon Necrozma, dubbed "Dusk Mane" and "Dawn Wings" forms, which are achieved by absorbing the legendary Pokémon Solgaleo and Lunala, respectively; it is conceptually similar to Black and White Kyurem from Black 2 and White 2.
 Also, a new Lycanroc form was added, Dusk Lycanroc.
 Players can now travel around the Alola region to collect Totem Stickers, which allow the player to receive a Totem-sized variant of a Pokémon.
 Three new activities have been added: Mantine Surf, which allows the player to surf across the region's seas—it also serves as an alternate way of earning Battle Points; Alola Photo Club, which allows players to take pictures of their player character with Pokémon in various poses; and Ultra Warp Ride, which allows the player to travel through varying Ultra Wormholes and encounter the original seven Ultra Beasts in their own worlds—in addition to finding legendary Pokémon from every game in the series up to that point, up to three times, and an increased chance for shiny Pokémon to appear.
 New Z-Moves are available for multiple Pokémon, including Solgaleo, Lunala, Lycanroc, Mimikyu and Necrozma.
 An upgrade to the Rotom Pokédex adds Roto-Loto, which allows the player to use boosts, akin to O-Powers from the previous generation; and Z-Rotom Power, which allows players to use up to two Z-Moves per battle.